argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 :::

 :::{warning}
-As of Argilla 1.11.0 the default pool of users contains an owner user which uses the same credentials as the admin user from previous Argilla versions i.e. `admin` as username and, in the quickstart `12345678` as the password, and `1234` in the server.
+As of Argilla 1.11.0 the default pool of users in the quickstart contains also an owner user which uses the credentials: username `owner`, password `12345678`, and API key `owner.apikey`; while for the server image the default user is now an `owner` instead of an `admin` with the same credentials: username `argilla`, password `1234` and API key `argilla.apikey`.

-So on, both `argilla/argilla-quickstart:latest` and `argilla/argilla-server:latest` Docker images will create now an "owner" user instead of an "admin" as before, but will use the same credentials.
-Note that the quickstart image uses the `api_key=admin.apikey` while the server uses `api_key=argilla.apikey`, unless explicitly modified.
 :::

 ## User Model